dart-lang/site-www/src/server/google-cloud.md

 For more information about using Cloud Run, see the documentation for [building and deploying a service in other languages][cr].

+## Functions Framework for Dart

+The Functions Framework is a FaaS (Function as a Service) framework that makes it easy to write Dart functions instead of server applications for handling web requests.
+Using the framework, you can create functions that handle HTTP requests and [CloudEvents][] and deploy them to Google Cloud.

+The [Dart Functions Framework][] is a community-supported project.

+For more inforanmtion, see [the README][functions docs].

 ## Compute Engine